danieltjw/aifutures/README.md

     - How might we go about creating Independent Friendly AGI?
     - How do we evaluate if an AGI is Friendly?
     - How do we persuade Independent AGI to work with us?
-    - What might be the needs and wants of an Independent AGI
+    - What might be the needs and wants of an Independent AGI?
+    - Might it have a different moral outlook that is better for us?
     - How do we prepare human individuals and societies to co-exist with AGI?

 ---